 About the Museum Conservation Center

-The nine-floor LEED Certified Green Building also houses the History Center’s artifact collection, which includes more than 32,000 artifacts.
-The new 55,000-square-foot storage space features Smithsonian-quality lighting, temperature, humidity, pest control, and security.
+The Senator John Heinz History Center’s Museum Conservation Center, a nine-floor LEED Certified Green Building, houses the History Center’s collection of more than 32,000 artifacts.
+The 55,000-square-foot storage space features Smithsonian-quality lighting, temperature, humidity, pest control, and security.

 The Museum Conservation Center offers a variety of archival-quality storage materials for sale and provides instruction on how to protect your heirlooms for future generations.